Japanese occupation of British Borneo: Prisoner of war camps

-The Japanese had major prisoner of war (POW) camps at Kuching, Ranau, and Sandakan, plus smaller ones at Dahan and other locations.
+The Japanese had major POW camps at Kuching, Ranau, and Sandakan, plus smaller ones at Dahan and other locations.
 Batu Lintang camp held both military and civilian prisoners.
 The camp was finally liberated on 11 September 1945 by elements of the Australian 9th Division under the command of Brigadier Tom Eastick.
 Sandakan camp was closed by the Japanese prior to the Allied invasion; most of its occupants died as a result of forced marches from Sandakan to Ranau.
 In total the Japanese are believed to have held an estimated 4,660 prisoners and internees at all camps in northern Borneo, with only 1,393 surviving to end of the war.

 Effects of occupation

 Economy

 Following the occupation government offices re-opened on 26 December 1941.
 Japanese companies were brought in and granted monopolies in essential goods.
 In early 1942 the first branch of Yokohama Specie Bank opened in Kuching in the former building of Chartered Bank.
 The Japanese Southern Development Treasury also opened an office to oversee investment throughout northern Borneo.
 Two Japanese insurance companies, Tokyo Kaijo Kasai and Mitsubishi Kaijo Kasai, began operations.

 All motor vehicles were confiscated by Japan Transport Co. for limited compensation.
 The Japanese recruited labours to construct airfields for extra food and payment, while detainees were forced to work.
-The POWs who worked to build the airstrip also received a small salary weekly, typically enough to purchase an egg.
+The POWs who worked to build the airstrip also received a small weekly salary, typically enough to purchase an egg.
 Together with the rest of Southeast Asia, Japan exploited Borneo as a source of raw materials.
 The Japanese authorities enforced a food self-sufficiency policy.
 Priority for all resources including foodstuffs was given to Japanese troops with only a limited ration available for the local population.
 Through Mitsui Morin and Mitsui Bussan, foodstuffs such as rice, maize, tapioca, sweet potatoes and coconut oil were monopolised.
 Sago supplies were controlled by the Mitsubishi's Tawau Sangyo.
 Stealing and smuggling were punishable by death.
 The IJA and the IJN attempted to rebuild the oil industry to contribute to Japan's war effort.

 The Japanese particularly exploited the Chinese community, mainly due to their support for the Kuomintang and contributions to the China Relief Fund and British war efforts.
 The elites in major towns bore the heaviest burden and those with lesser resources went bankrupt.
 The military government strictly controlled Chinese businesses, those who were unwilling were forcibly encouraged.
 Japanese policy in this area was summarised in Principles Governing the Implementation of Measures Relative to the Chinese [Kakyō Kōsaku Jisshi Yōryō] issued by the Japanese headquarters in Singapore in April 1942.

 Before the invasion, the Japanese government had printed unnumbered military yen notes for use in all occupied territories in Southeast Asia.
 Increasing inflation coupled with Allied disruption of Japan's economy forced the Japanese administration to issue banknotes of larger denominations and increase the amount of money in circulation.
 From January 1942 the Japanese set the military notes at par with the national yen.